john29917958/john29917958.github.io/source/_posts/Achievements-in-TSMC-and-People-to-Thank-for.md

 - Chief illustrator of a story book to the leave of Mr. Morris Chang.
 Build of department image.
 - Chief illustrator of CSR event at "嘉義縣水上基督教浸信宣道會".
 Build of company image.
 - Illustrator of a story book to Mr. J.K.
 Wang.
 Build of department image.
-- Integrates distributed versions of RP and RM system into a single one, published in three TSMC fabs, potentially for four TSMC fabs.
+- Integrates divergent versions of RP and RM systems into a single one, published in three TSMC fabs, potentially for four TSMC fabs.
 - Open the door to software engineering and Object-Oriented design in TSMC.
 Open the door for NCU students to enter TSMC

 ## Reason I Leave